 The X Consortium maintains a registry of certain X-related items, to aid in avoiding conflicts and in sharing of such items.
 Readers are encouraged to use the registry.
-The classes of items kept in the registry that are relevant to the ICCCM include property names, property types, selection names, selection targets, WM_PROTOCOLS protocols, ClientMessage types, and application classes.
-Requests to register items, or questions about registration, should be addressed to
+The classes of items kept in the registry that are relevant to the ICCCM include property names, property types, selection names, selection targets, WM\PROTOCOLS protocols, ClientMessage types, and application classes.
+Requests to register items, or questions about registration, should be addressed to xregistry@x.org or to